 If you have been accused of any of the above crimes, you will be aggressively prosecuted and risk being subjected to harsh penalties, not to mention a permanent criminal record.
 With certain criminal charges, you may find it difficult to keep your job, maintain your security clearance or professional license, or obtain new gainful employment.
 Furthermore, your social and personal life may also suffer.

 It is a common mistake to take criminal charges too lightly.
 If you are facing criminal charges in Maryland, whether it is a misdemeanor or a felony, it is in your best interest to protect your future and retain the services of one of the experienced criminal defense attorneys at Alpert Schreyer.
 Do not let hesitation be the factor that leads to your conviction.
-Please call (866) 444-6363 for a free consultation with one of our lawyers today.
+Please call (866) 444-6363 for a free case evaluation with one of our lawyers today.

 It is common for people to face false accusation of a crime.
 Individuals who did not commit the crime they were arrested for, may simply assume that the truth will prevail.
 While that should ideally occur, it is not always the case.
 If you are facing charges for a crime you did not commit, it is crucial that you immediately seek representation that can help you build your defense.
 People believe what they see and hear, and jurors are no different.
 An experienced lawyer can help build a solid defense.